 3. to advocate for more and better land-use planning so that the unique features that give Southborough its distinctive identity might be protected.

-A newly formed SOUTHBOROUGH OPEN LAND FOUNDATION, raised money to hire an Executive Director, and in 1988 became a 501 c (3) non-profit corporation, with the aim of focusing on need numbers 1 & 3.
+A newly formed SOUTHBOROUGH OPEN LAND FOUNDATION, raised money to hire an Executive Director, and in 1988 became a 501(c)(3) non-profit corporation, with the aim of focusing on need numbers 1 & 3.
 An early project was to lobby for a town planner, which was accomplished.

-Now, 30 years later, nearly 200 acres throughout the town has been preserved as open space for all to enjoy, thanks to the vision of Larry Susskind and the founding board of SOLF who received help from Sudbury Valley Trustees in starting SOLF.
+Nearly 200 acres throughout the town has been preserved as open space for all to enjoy, thanks to the vision of Larry Susskind and the founding board of SOLF who received help from Sudbury Valley Trustees in starting SOLF.
 Much of Chestnut Hill Farm as well as the Beals Preserve would be large subdivisions without their vision and hard work.
 Not only have large parcels of walkable land been preserved, but areas of wetlands that have tremendous environmental importance have also been saved.
 And we have little pockets of land in neighborhoods where in the future, some child might go play in the woods.

+The original goals of SOLF remain important and still need work.
 We always welcome those who wish to join us in the effort!